Video Game Design and Development

 Star Citizen

 This one is a bit of a controversial entry.
-The budget of Star Citizen is over $180 million.
+The budget of Star Citizen, one of the most expensive video games under development, is over $180 million.
 However, it is still under development, and the budget keeps growing.

 Started by the creator of the Wing Commander series made famous in the 1990s, Chris Roberts, initially started the ambitious project as a Kickstarter.
 People quickly ate it up, wanting a new, more modern successor to the Wing Commander games.

-Personally, I hope that Star Citizen is released and is the Wing Commander game we all needed.
+Personally, I hope that Star Citizen is released and is the Wing Commander game we all need.
 However, the controversy surrounding it is unsettling, to say the least.

 Destiny